Car Insurance Exclusions

-If your car is confiscated or repossessed by the government, losses are not covered by insurance.
+If your car is confiscated or repossessed by the government, losses or damages are not covered by insurance.

 If you want to customize your vehicle, it’s important to let your insurance company know about it.
 Your insurance company assesses your vehicle with the assumption that it has standard equipment.
 Therefore, any modifications that you make would not be covered under a typical policy.